Los Angeles River Watershed Monitoring Program

 For a summary of the findings from the most recent LARWMP annual report, click here.

-For data on bacteria at swim and kayak sites from the most recent monitoring season (summer 2017), click here (file download).
+For data on bacteria at swim and kayak sites from the most recent monitoring season, visit LA Sanitation and Environment's website for more information.

 For tips on how to recreate safely in the LA River watershed, click here.